Why slime is so valuable for kids (and adults).

 -

-Promote sensory skills : (sensory = relating to the sense organs) smell and touch (warm/cold, soft/hard, chewy, yielding/unyielding, smooth, flaky, creamy, etc.).
-Slime can also make wonderful different sounds that can be experimented with.
+Developing sensory skills : (sensory = relating to the senses) smelling and touching (warm/cold, soft/hard, chewy, yielding/rigid, smooth, flaky, creamy, etc.).
+Slime can also make a variety of wonderful sounds, which can also be experimented with.
 Which slime makes the biggest bubbles?

-Which are the loudest noises?
-How are the sounds different?
+Which are the loudest sounds?
+How do the sounds differ?

-The slimes also have a wide variety of scents.
+The slimes also have a variety of scents.

-Due to the incredible number of types of slime, there are many different textures and the slime behaves differently.
-There is a lot to discover and compare between different slimes and it can be discovered with (almost) all senses (the sense of taste is strongly discouraged!) - Promotion of (fine) motor skills : modelling, dividing, pressing, making bubbles, turning, squeezing
+Due to the sheer number of types of slime, there are many different textures and the slime behaves differently.
+This means there's a lot to discover and compare between different slimes, and it can be experienced with (almost) all of your senses (taste is strongly discouraged!) - Promotion of (fine) motor skills : modeling, cutting, pressing, making bubbles, turning, squeezing

-- Promoting language : If you play with the child, you can ask the research questions (see appendix below) and, for example, try to describe in words what the slimes smell like or how you would put the different sounds into words.
+- Promoting language : When playing with the child, you can ask the research questions (see appendix below) and, for example, try to describe in words how the slimes smell or how you would put the different sounds into words.

-- Promoting creativity and imagination : forming shapes, but there is also the possibility of incorporating them into play, for example in the play kitchen or as a swamp for the Lego figures
+- Promote creativity and imagination : form shapes, but there is also the possibility of inclusion in the game, e.g. in the play kitchen or as a swamp for the Lego figures

-- By allowing messy play, children can not only gain positive experiences, but according to play therapist Hanson, they can also learn to contain the “mess.”
-In this way they learn to accept where messy games can be played, under what conditions and how to keep the “chaos” within these limits (cf. Hanson 2002, p.
+- By allowing messy play, children can not only gain positive experiences, but, according to play therapist Hanson, they can also learn to contain the "chaos."
+This way, they learn to accept where messy play is allowed, under what conditions , and how to keep the "chaos" within these limits (cf. Hanson 2002, p.
 17).
-At the end, they can also be involved in tidying up and thus learn responsibility.
+At the end of the day, they can also be involved in cleaning up, thus learning responsibility.

 -

-- Children can gain lots of experiences with Messy Play .
-One can speak here of aesthetic appropriation of the world, i.e. roughly speaking, using the senses, art and the desire to create to form an image of oneself and the world and to show it to the outside world when we adults only look at it (cf. Hanson 2002 , p.15f.)
+- Children can gain many experiences through messy play .
+One can speak of this as aesthetic appropriation of the world, or, roughly speaking, forming a picture of themselves and the world through the senses, art, and the joy of creating, and presenting it to the outside world, if we adults just look (cf. Hanson 2002, p.
+15f.).

-- “Children [persecute, ed.
-V.] different ways of surveying and designing materials […].
-In addition to the fun and enjoyment of experiencing haptic impressions, it is interesting for children to explore the possibilities of the material .
-It's about consistency and stability, but also about being able to reverse a design process and try out new design variants [Herv.
-JS]” (Osterholt, 2010, p.196f.).
+- "Children [pursue, author's note] different ways of exploring and designing materials [...].
+In addition to the pleasurable activity and the enjoyment of experiencing haptic impressions, it is interesting for children to explore the possibilities of the material .
+This is about consistency and stability, but also about being able to reverse a design process and try out new design variations [emphasis JS]" (Osterholt, 2010, p.
+196f.).

-- When kneading, children can form concrete structures and figures.
-It's usually not that precise with slime.
-However, Bingsu slimes and butter slimes, for example, can be formed and then the shape melts again .
-Each type of slime can be shaped into abstract shapes.
-Holes can be poked into it with your fingers and you can watch how the slime deforms and how long it takes until it flows back into its original shape.
+- With clay, children can form concrete shapes and figures.
+This isn't usually possible with slime.
+However, Bingsu Slime and Butter Slime, for example, can be shaped and then melted .
+Every type of slime can be formed into abstract shapes.
+For example, you can poke holes in it with your fingers and observe how the slime deforms and how long it takes for it to return to its original shape.

-- “Deforming, reinterpreting and alienating aims at combinatorial thinking and the ability to restructure .
-Like children's drawings, the three-dimensional designs are representations of the child's inner life and combine the emotional, communicative, fantastic and unconscious" [Herv.
-JS] (Osterholt, 2010, p.198f.).
+- "The deformation, reinterpretation, and alienation aim at combinatorial thinking and the ability to restructure .
+Like a child's drawing, the three-dimensional designs are representations of the child's inner life and combine the emotional, communicative, fantastic, and unconscious" [emphasis JS] (Osterholt, 2010, p.
+198f.).

 -